Onderwijs Onderzoek Actueel Over de VU EN

 Teaching

-My teaching includes courses at all academic levels.
+My teaching history includes courses at all academic levels.
 At the University of Trento, Italy (2004-2009) I have been teaching MA courses of Greek and Roman History: Ancient Greek historiography of the Near-East: Mesopotamia, Egypt, Phoenicia, Palestine; Ancient Judaism from a Greek perspectiveDiaspora: Jewish Interaction in the Greco-Roman World; Ancient Greek Religion: An Introduction; Ancient Greek divination.
 Early Christianity in the Roman empireRoman Palestine: A Geographic and Archaeological ApproachAnti-Semitism in ancient Rome?
 Problem and SourcesAncient Roman Religion: An Introduction; The Jewish Community of Ancient Rome.

 At Leiden University (2021-22 and 2023-24), I have been teaching the (Res)MA course Shem in the Tents of Japhet: Exploring Cultural Negotiation in Greco-Roman Jewish-Greek Literature.